HGARgG-0710/math-expressions.js/README.md

 ### 7.max()

-This function takes an array of numbers and returns the biggest value from it.
+This function takes an array of numbers and returns the largest value in it.

 ### 8.median()